-This alone, makes Wagga well worthwhile to stopping into to refuel, stock up and break up the trip before the next long stint behind the wheel.
+This alone, makes Wagga well worthwhile to stop into to refuel, stock up and break up the trip before the next long stint behind the wheel.

 If that’s not your thing, then a detour off the highway to the Wagga Wagga Botanic Gardens might be more your style.
-Not only is it home to a selection of native plants it also features a mini zoo with 90 species of animals and birds as well as a model railway.
+Not only is it home to a selection of native plants, but it also features a mini zoo with 90 species of animals and birds, as well as a model railway.

 Otherwise, for something unique, the Wagga Wagga Art Gallery features the National Art Glass Collection with more than 600 pieces of glass art that are well worth a quick visit.